Korean axe murder incident: Initial trimming

 Bonifas was knocked to the ground by Pak and then bludgeoned to death by at least five North Koreans, and Barrett jumped over a low wall that led past a 4.5 m deep tree-filled depression just across the road from the tree.
 The depression was not visible from the road because of the dense grass and small trees.
-The entire fight lasted for only 20 to 30 seconds before the UNC force dispersed the North Korean guards and placed Bonifas's body in their truck.
+The entire fight lasted for only 20 to 30 seconds before the UNC force dispersed and the North Korean guards placed Bonifas's body in their truck.
 There was no sign of Barrett, and the two UNC guards at OP No. 5 could not see him.

-The UNC force observed the North Korean guards at KPA No. 8 along the UNC emergency egress road exhibiting strange behavior in that one guard would take an axe and go down into the depression for a couple of minutes and then come back and hand the axe to another guard, who would repeat the action.
-That went on for approximately 90 minutes until the UNC guards at OP No. 5 were informed that Barrett was missing, when they informed their superiors about the KPA activity in the depression.
+The UNC force observed the North Korean guards at KPA No. 8 along the UNC emergency egress road exhibiting strange behaviour, in that one guard would take an axe and go down into the depression for a couple of minutes and then come back and hand the axe to another guard, who would repeat the action.
+This went on for approximately 90 minutes until the UNC guards at OP No. 5 were informed that Barrett was missing, when they informed their superiors about the KPA activity in the depression.
 A search-and-rescue squad was quickly dispatched and found that Barrett had been attacked with the axe by the North Koreans.
 Barrett was recovered and transported to a hospital in Seoul via an aid station at Camp Greaves; he died on the journey.

 Captain Shirron (Bonifas's replacement), Captain Shaddix, the joint duty officer's driver, the joint duty officer, and the OP No. 5 guard witnessed the attack from OP No. 5 and recorded the incident with a black-and-white film camera, which ran out of film, and Shaddix's 35 mm camera with a telephoto lens.
 The UNC guard at CP No. 3 (Bridge of No Return) recorded the incident with a movie camera.